SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 The EU provided the contest platform on which the working software submissions are run against a test data.
 The contest platform measures the performance (accuracy, speed, resource consumption) of each working software submission.

+A training and validation (in the glossary of the competition this is reffered to as the adapt data set) data set were provided.
+These data sets contain electrical flow time series with an interval of 5 minutes.
+In this challenge the aim is to forecast the flow of the next 60 min (1hour), resulting in a forecast horizon of 12 steps.
+Auxilary data sets were provided, but I decided not to use these in the final submission as no strong guarantees were given that the auxilary data would be available at the prediction time.

-A training and validation data set were provided.
-At the contest platform, a different set of testing data, not accessible to the participants, was used for testing, and to score and pre-rank the participants' working software.
+At the contest platform, a
+different set of testing data, not accessible to the participants, was used for testing, and to score and pre-rank the participants' working software.
 Yet another data set, verification data (data from the same process, but at a different time period) was used for the verification runs and final ranking of the pre-selected applications by the jury.